 - Assignments will be announced during lectures and uploaded to Canvas.
 All tasks must be submitted by 11:59 pm on the stipulated deadline.
 No late HW will be accepted. - Relaxed Policy: The lowest homework score will be dropped.
-Lab grades are fixed. - Assignments and labs must be submitted electronically as a singular PDF through Canvas.
+Lab grades are fixed. - Assignments and labs must be submitted electronically as a single PDF through Canvas.
 Any submissions in alternative formats, such as Microsoft Word, will be ineligible for grading.
 Refer to the "PDF Preparation" section for details.
 Solutions should be clear, legible, and professional, detailing problem statements and solutions. - Homework and lab reports should be written on standard 8.5 x 11-inch paper with your name printed on the top right corner of the first page. - PDF Preparation: Ensure you're adept at creating PDFs before your assignment is due.
 If you're submitting handwritten work, it should be scanned into a legible PDF.
 Graphs should be computer-generated, preferably using MATLAB, and must be clearly labeled, including all axes, with appropriate units.
 Any related m-files should be submitted alongside the assignment.

 - Collaborative discussion on homework/lab problems is encouraged.
 However, submitted work must be individual and original.
-Any homework not adhering to these standards will receive zero credits. - Graders may only assess a random selection of problems from each homework set.
-You're advised to complete all assigned problems.
+Any homework not adhering to these standards will receive zero credit. - Graders may only assess a random selection of problems from each homework set.
+You're advised to complete all assigned problems. - No handwritten notes will be posted in CANVAS.
+I will try to post all my lecture notes from prescribed textbooks in CANVAS, so that you can read prior to coming to each class. - TA and I will try to help if you have any doubts and need extra help to solve problems or understand the course materials.